gary-archer/oauth.apisample.serverless/README.md

 This works well enough to meet my low cost deployment goals, though these technical limitations exist:

-- The lambdas cannot be run as real HTTP endpoints locally, and called concurrently from UIs
+- The lambdas cannot be run as real HTTP endpoints locally, and be called concurrently from UIs
-- The lambdas cannot be load tested locally, due to the impact of startup times
+- The lambdas cannot be load tested locally, due to the slow lambda startup times
-- The lambdas cannot use in-memory caching between requests
+- The lambdas cannot use in-memory caching of token signing public keys or custom claims

 ## Further Information